-We highly recommend going with this option over the Basic Admission!
+We highly recommend going with the Xcaret Plus Admission option over the Basic Admission!

 If you’d like to compare all the ticket options Xcaret Park offers, here are all the other admission options:

 - Xcaret Basic Admission – Enjoy the 50 attractions surrounded by jungle, underground rivers, and the Caribbean Sea.
 You’ll also get to enjoy the Mexican dances, Mayan archaeological vestiges, and the Xcaret México Espectacular presentation.